-After cannabis is harvested in the fall, it needs to be manually trimmed to be ‘prettied up’ for sale.
+After the cannabis harvest in the fall, the buds need trimming to be ‘prettied up’ for sale.
 Getting a seasonal trimming job is especially common for those of us who live near the Pacific Northwest (PNW) area, since there is a lot of cannabis grown in that region.

-Trimming is a boring and tedious job that pays really well and only requires a few months of your time.
-Plus you have to (get to?) spend a lot of time around weed.
-This is either your dream come true or something you could care less about.
+Trimming is a tedious job that pays really well and only requires a few months of your time.
+Plus, you have to (get to?) spend a lot of time around weed.
+This could be your dream come true or something you couldn’t care less about.
 Either way, it’s a great way to make money seasonally.

 Lifestyle jobs are jobs that require travel as a part of your job.
-This category might seem a bit out there for many of us, but I’ve met a lot of people who make these jobs work.
+This category might seem a bit out there for many of us, but I’ve met many people who make these jobs work.

-I know it sounds slightly unattainable, but if you’re particularly good at a sport you might consider working to get sponsorships.
+I know it sounds slightly unattainable, but if you’re good at a sport, consider working to get sponsorships.
 They don’t pay a lot, but most pro athletes I know make enough to pay for gas and get their gear paid for.
 Brittany Goris is a good example of this.
 She lives full time in her van and travels around climbing.